Trails & Beyond

 Basque Country

-Choose the southwesternmost corner of France
+Choose the southwestern-most corner of France

 Nouvelle-Aquitaine

-Choose the large region of southwestern France.
+Choose the vast region in southwestern France

 Dordogne-Périgord

-Choose a vibrant, distinctive region of France.
+Choose a vibrant, unique region of France

 Provençe - Côte d'Azur

-Choose a region with style and nonchalance.
+Choose a region with style and nonchalance

 Nord - Pas de Calais